Concertina wire: Triple concertina wire

 A barrier known as a triple concertina wire fence consists of two parallel concertinas joined by twists of wire and topped by a third concertina similarly attached.
 The result is an extremely effective barrier with many of the desirable properties of a random entanglement.
 A triple concertina fence could be deployed very quickly: it is possible for a party of five men to deploy 50 yd of triple concertina fence in just 15 minutes.
 Optionally, triple concertina fence could be strengthened with uprights, but this increases the construction time significantly.

 "Constantine" wire

 Concertina wire is sometimes mistakenly called "constantine" wire.
 Constantine probably came from a corruption/misunderstanding of concertina and led to confusion with the Roman Emperor Constantine.
 This, in turn, has led to some people trying to differentiate between concertina wire and constantine wire by assigning the term constantine wire to what is commonly known as razor wire.
-In contrast to the helical construction of concertina wire, razor wire, or less commonly, constantine wire, consists of a single wire with teeth that project periodically along its length.
+In contrast to the helical construction of concertina wire, razor wire consists of a single wire with teeth that project periodically along its length.